72425 Via Vail

 This following post is the beginning in a series of mothly posts outlining what stewardship means to us at UUCOD.
 Each month we will explore a different aspect of being in CommUnity.

-Growing Connections To Our CommUnity
+Growing Connections To Our CommUnity: Thank You Good Stewards!

 UUCOD Stewardship and Membership Committees